kelvinwieth/gitlab-changelog-generator/README.md

 A browser extension to generate changelog files for releases on Gitlab.

 ## Prerequisites
-- A Gitlab API key with Read API scope
+- A Gitlab personal token with Read API scope
 - A Gitlab project that uses conventional commits

 ## How it works